-FAQs: Small Business Administration (SBA) Loans for Agents
+FAQs: Small Business Administration (SBA) Loans and Grants for Agents

-The CARES Act was passed on March 27 to provide financial relief to small business owners, independent contractors and other unemployed Americans.
+The United States and California governments have passed several laws to provide financial relief to small business owners, independent contractors and other unemployed Americans.
 There remain many ambiguous provisions in the law that continue to be clarified by rule-making at the federal and state agencies.
 We will continue to update this FAQ as any rules or other guidance are provided.
 Please check this FAQ frequently for updates.

 TABLE OF CONTENTS